ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ==== Usage in PHP ====

-Libraries would be able to use //is_trusted()// immediately, allowing them to warn developers about Injection Issues as soon as they receive any non-trusted values.
+Libraries would be able to use //is_noble()// immediately, allowing them to warn developers about Injection Issues as soon as they receive a value that is not considered //is_noble()//.
 Some already plan to implement this, for example:

 **Propel** (Mark Scherer): "given that this would help to more safely work with user input, I think this syntax would really help in Propel."